 And if and when I do expect you to do different… that is my issue… You are free to ignore it, or you are free to feel compassion for me for being disappointed, or feeling like I am pissing in the wind.
 Compassion.

 If and when your “I” gets devalued by what somebody else says… you still have no self.

 Whether your I is delusional, inflated, or accurate… it is immaterial.
 You’ll deal with the size of your “I” after other people’s opinion is defanged… (render harmless or ineffectual.) dethroned, taken out of the picture.

 Trust me, being with judgmental people was child’s play compared to what you will need to go through with yourself.

-But at least the battle between you and you will lead to growth, while your delusional slavish relationship with others' judgment, real or imaginary, where you have no freedom to grow.
+But at least the battle between you and you will lead to growth, while your delusional slavish relationship with others’ judgment, real or imaginary, lead you where you have no freedom to grow.